iceteagroup/wisej-examples/HtmlJsonAndMain/README.md

 This file tells Wisej two important pieces of information:
 * What __.html__ file to show on the browser - the __"url"__ key.
-* What is the startup method - the __"startup"__ key.
+* What startup method to run on the server - the __"startup"__ key.

 Notes
 * Browsers need an HTML-like file and Wisej needs the browser to load and execute __wisej.wx__.
 More on this later.
 * Instead of the startup method, we can specify the sub-application's main view.
 More on this later.

 #### 2.2.1.
-Showing an .html file on the browser
+Showing an HTML-like file on the browser

 In the _Admin_ sub-application we created, the __Admin.html__ file will include a line like this:
 ```html
 <script src="wisej.wx"></script>
 ```
-This line is very important, because it loads and executes the browser (client) part of Wisej.
+This line is very important, because it bootstraps the browser (client) part of Wisej.
 Without this line, the Wisej sub-application won't run.

+The __HTML-like__ file can use any extension you want:
+* .html
+* .htm
+* .aspx
+* .cshtml
+* .php
+* anything that the browser can load.

+All wisej needs is the browser to load and execute the __wisej.wx__ bootstrap script.

 #### 2.2.2.
 What method should the server execute